VCUWrightCenter/TopExApp/docs/manual.md

 TopEx can be accessed on the web at [topex.cctr.vcu.edu](http://topex.cctr.vcu.edu/), which requires no installation.
 If analyzing documents with PHI or other sensitive information you can install TopExApp and run it locally as a web app within a Docker container.
 To install TopExApp locally refer to the [TopExApp Installation Instructions](https://vcuwrightcenter.github.io/TopExApp/installation).

+# Tutorials <a name="tutorial">

+This manual includes detailed descriptions of all TopEx options and parameters.
+If you would prefer a walk-through of how to use TopEx with some sample data, please complete one of the [TopEx Tutorials](https://vcuwrightcenter.github.io/TopExApp/).

+  * [Exploring COVID-19 Tweets:](https://vcuwrightcenter.github.io/TopExApp/tutorial_covidTweets) In this tutorial you will import a sample of Tweets from 2020 that are discussing the COVID-19 pandemic and will compare the topics discussed in March versus December.
+  * More tutorials coming soon...

 # Usage Instructions <a name="usage">